shorepine/tulipcc/docs/tulip_flashing.md

 Download the `.bin` for your board and use [`esptool.py`](https://docs.espressif.com/projects/esptool/en/latest/esp32/) or any other ESP32-flasher tool to write the entire `.bin` to flash:

+**NOTE: This will delete anything you've saved on the Tulip or anything else on the flash of the device.
+It may also take up to 10-15 minutes for 32MB boards and appear to 'stall' near the end -- but don't worry, it's working!**

 ```bash
 % pip install esptool # if you haven't installed it yet
 % esptool.py write_flash 0x0 tulip-full-XXX.bin
 ```

-**Note** especially on 32MB Tulips, this command may appear to stall or pause near the end longer than feels comfortable.
-Don't worry, it'll finish!
-This completely erases the chip on Tulip and may take some time for 32MB boards, up to 10 minutes or so.
-You don't have to do this very often, you can use `tulip.upgrade()` going forward after the first flash.
+Tulip should boot when it's finished (you may need to unplug/plug your USB cable.)
+You can use `tulip.upgrade()` going forward after this first flash.

 ## Compile and flash TulipCC for ESP32-S3